dgrijalva/jwt-go/README.md

 This library supports the parsing and verification as well as the generation and signing of JWTs.
 Current supported signing algorithms are RSA256 and HMAC SHA256, though hooks are present for adding your own.

-This library is considered production ready.
-Feedback and feature requests are appreciated.

 ## Parse and Verify

 Parsing and verifying tokens is pretty straight forward.
 You pass in the token and a function for looking up the key.
 This is done as a callback since you may need to parse the token to find out what signing method and key was used.